Explore the volunteering opportunities available through Swinburne to help the community, boost your CV, learn new skills and make new friends.

 - get experience that prepares you for leadership roles.

 Your volunteering contributions don’t go unnoticed at Swinburne.
-Through our programs, you will also have access to free accredited training opportunities such as:
+By logging your hours through Swinburne Student Life, you will also have access to free accredited training opportunities such as:

 - student volunteer reference letters